BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review

 1.9 cm

-{\bf Abstract:} In this brief review-cum-research article, we discuss the off-shell nilpotent (anti-) BRST symmetry transformations, (anti-)BRST invariant Curci-Ferrari (CF) type restriction(s), coupled Lagrangians/Lagrangian densities, etc., for the 1D diffeomorphism (i.e. reparameterization) invariant models of $(i)$ a non-relativistic and non-SUSY free particle, $(ii)$ a scalar (i.e. non-SUSY) relativistic free particle, $(iii)$ a spinning (i.e. SUSY) relativistic free particle, and $(iv)$ a 2D diffeomorphism invariant model of a specific bosonic string theory within the framework of BRST and related supervariable/superfield approach.
-We take up a {\it new} 1D diffeomorphism (i.e. reparameterization) invariant model of an {\it interacting} scalar relativistic particle with the electromagnetic field.
-The latter is treated as a constant background variable and is, therefore, independent of the evolution parameter of the trajectory of the above {\it interacting} scalar relativistic particle.
+{\bf Abstract:} In this brief review-cum-research article, we discuss a few key aspects of the off-shell nilpotent (anti-)BRST symmetry transformations, Curci-Ferrari (CF) type restriction(s), coupled Lagrangians/Lagrangian densities, etc., for the 1D diffeomorphism (i.e. reparameterization) invariant models of $(i)$ a non-relativistic and non-SUSY free particle, $(ii)$ a scalar (i.e. non-SUSY) relativistic free particle, $(iii)$ a spinning (i.e. SUSY) relativistic free particle, and $(iv)$ a 2D diffeomorphism invariant model of a specific bosonic string theory within the framework of BRST and related supervariable/superfield approach.
+We take up a {\it new} 1D diffeomorphism invariant model of an {\it interacting} scalar relativistic particle with the electromagnetic field.
+The {\it latter} is treated as a constant background variable and is, therefore, independent of the evolution parameter.
 We show that the universal nature of the CF-type restriction is maintained in the case of this {\it new} model, too.
-The {\it universal} nature of the CF-type restriction(s) is proven by using the modified Bonora-Tonin supervariable/superfield approach (MBTSA) to BRST formalism in the context of 1D and 2D diffeomorphism invariant theories.
-We further demonstrate that the 1D diffeomorphism invariant models of {\it all} kinds of particles are described by the singular Lagrangians.
-Thus, they {\it also} respect the infinitesimal gauge symmetry transformations that are generated by the first-class constraints that exist on them.
-The equivalence of the 1D diffeomorphism and gauge symmetries is explicitly clarified under specific conditions.
+We exploit the modified Bonora-Tonin supervariable/superfield approach (MBTSA) to BRST formalism in the context of the 1D and 2D diffeomorphism invariant theories to prove the {\it universal} nature of the CF-type restriction(s).
+We further demonstrate that the 1D diffeomorphism invariant models of {\it all} kinds of particles are described by the {\it singular} Lagrangians.
+This singular nature has, to the best of our knowledge, {\it not} been explicitly shown {\it elsewhere}.
+Thus, these 1D models {\it also} respect the gauge symmetry transformations which are generated by the first-class constraints that exist on them.
+The equivalence of the 1D diffeomorphism and gauge symmetries is {\it also} established under specific conditions.

 0.7 cm

 PACS numbers: 11.15.-q; 12.20.-m; 11.30.Pb.; 02.20.+b; 04.60.Cf.; 11.25.Sq; 11.30.-j \\

 0.3 cm